puppetlabs/puppetlabs-peadm/REFERENCE.md

 ### <a name="get_group_rules"></a>`get_group_rules`

-Run on a PE primary node to return the rules currently applied to the PE Infrastructure Agent group, along with a warning that they will be overwritten
+Run on a PE primary node to return the rules currently applied to the PE Infrastructure Agent group

 **Supports noop?** false